cdevelopment010/cv-builder-3/Notes.md

 * figure out how I will delete a whole section
 * Add section btn - how to show drop down/select?
 * Create a blank input section
+* on personalise drop down change - set the values of each input.

+__Things to think about__
+* Delete from array without pressing tick first.
+* textarea pencil edit full width.
+* Tool tip on inputs?
+* hide output if there is no value

+__done 23/09/2022__
 * delay closeInput() for font-color
+    * Solution to put input into a label and set visibility to hidden.
+When the label is clicked the picked shows up.
 * personalise section
     * Create correct list of drop down options
         * Add root variables to CSS
         * Create root vars for each class
 * Create selector classes (p-text, sh-text, h-text)

-__Things to think about__
-* Delete from array without pressing tick first.
-* textarea pencil edit full width.
-* Tool tip on inputs?
-* hide output if there is no value

 __done 21/09/2022__